ctfbio/ctfbio-ai/README.md

 Understanding our core product metaphor will help you get the most out of the platform.

-*   **You Write the "Code" (The Blueprint):** The collection of setup tables (Studies, Arms, Visits, Activities, Costs) represents the high-level, human-readable source code of your clinical trial plan.
+*   **You Write the "Code" (The Blueprint):** The collection of setup tables (like Studies, Arms, Visits, Activities, and Costs) represents the high-level, human-readable source code of your clinical trial plan.
 *   **CTFBio "Compiles" It (The Calculation):** The calculation engines transform your blueprint into low-level, machine-readable "bytecode"—the `Budget Forecast` table.
 This is the ultimate operational and financial ledger of your trial.
 *   **You "Debug" It (The Analysis):** Our dashboards and analysis tools allow you to inspect the compiled output.
 The system provides:
     *   **Compiler Errors:** Structural errors that prevent a forecast from running.